-When an out of classification needs to be filled, it shall be filled in the following order on the same shift:
+Section 3.
+When an out of classification vacancy needs to be filled, it shall be filled in the following order:

-1. The individual with the highest placement on the most recent civil service promotional list for the position that needs to be filled.
-2. If the on-duty shift has no employees on the civil service promotional eligibility list for the vacant higher classification position, the City will seek to fill the position by hiring back: (i) an off-duty employee of the vacant rank; or (ii) an off-duty employee on the civil service promotional eligibility list for that rank.
-The Battalion Chief position is exempt from this process, as Captains are qualified to fill the vacancy.
-3. If the City is unable to fill the vacant position through the foregoing process, the Fire Chief or his/her designee shall appoint the employee who is to work out of classification.
+- (a) The on-duty employee working the regular shift with the highest placement on the most recent civil service promotional list for the position that needs to be filled. - (b) If the on-duty shift has no employees on the current civil service promotional eligibility list for the vacant classification position, the City will seek to fill the position by hiring an off-duty employee: (i) an off-duty employee of the same rank as the vacancy; or (ii) an off-duty employee on the current civil service promotional eligibility list for that position. - (c) If the City is unable to fill the vacant position through the aforementioned process, the Fire Chief or his/her designee shall appoint an employee who is to work the out of classification vacancy for the shift.